Welcome from the Director

 Being a great lawyer requires a number of skills – a logical approach, strong theoretical knowledge and analytical skills, good research and writing skills, and the ability to communicate effectively with others.
 Great lawyers are able to connect with their clients, their colleagues and their superiors in an authentic and persuasive manner.
 They show empathy for their clients’ objectives and apply the law in that context.
 For example, if advising a commercial client, great lawyers will consider the business, as well as the legal impact of their advice.

 The law only comes alive when it is put into practice.
 The Bond Law Clinic program offers law students an opportunity to gain practical work experience under the supervision of experienced legal practitioners while providing a valuable community service in one of our Clinics.

-This program provides students with great networking and experiential learning opportunities for a modest investment of their time over one semester (approximately 3 hours every fortnight over a 10 week period).
-Students may be involved with client interviews, research and preparing draft advice, attending court and working under the supervision of experienced lawyers, to working on volunteer projects and learning how things work in a real law firm.
-Volunteering in the Bond Law Clinic also counts towards students’ Beyond Bond core subject requirements.
+This program provides students with great networking and experiential learning opportunities for a modest investment of their time over one semester.
+Students experiences may range from attending court and working under the supervision of experienced lawyers, to working on volunteer projects and learning how things work in a real law firm.
+Volunteering in the Bond Law Clinic program also counts towards students’ Beyond Bond core subject requirements.